ROCm/amd_matrix_instruction_calculator/README.md

 * `--matrix-entry` (or `-m`): This parameter can be further configured using the following options.
     * `--register {#}` (or `-r {#}`): Chooses the register number to query.
 The number must be a whole number (&ge; 0).
 The maximum register value depends on the chosen instruction.
 Default value when this option is not used is 0.
     * `--lane {#}` (or `-l {#}`): Chooses the vector lane within the register to query.
-This number must be between 0 and 63, inclusive.
+This number must be between 0 and the size of the wave minus 1, inclusive.
 Default value when this option is not used is 0.
     * `--output-calculation` (or `-o`): This option is only valid with the `--D-matrix` parameter.
 With this option set, the tool will print the row, column, and block information for both the D output matrix and all of the A, B, and C matrix entries that went into calculating it.

 ### Printing the Register and Lane Layout for an Entire Matrix
 The `--register-layout` parameter will print a tabular layout of the chosen matrix.
 For each element in the matrix, print out the vector register number that will be used and the lane within that register.
-If a single 32b register holds multiple matrix elements, it will differentiate the lo/hi nibble, or the bits within the register that holds the element.
+If a single 32b register holds multiple matrix elements, it will differentiate the bits within the register that holds the element.

 * `--register-layout` (or `-R`): Print the registers and lanes for each element of the chosen matrix.
 This will print in an ASCII tabular format by default.
     * `--csv` (or `-c`): If this option is also passed, the tool will print the same information, but in a CSV (comma-separated value) format instead of an ASCII table.